 What are Reducing Agents?

-The substance which loses electrons to the other substance and gets oxidized to the higher valency state is known as reducing agent.
+A substance which loses electrons to other substances in a redox reaction and gets oxidized to the higher valency state is called a reducing agent.

 A reducing agent is one of the reactants of an oxidation-reduction reaction which reduces the other reactant by giving out electrons to the reactant.
 If the reducing agent does not pass electrons to other substance in a reaction, then the reduction process cannot occur.